In 1948, 11-year-old Sally Horner was kidnapped and subsequently held captive by a pedophile for 21 months.

 But while the girl thought she’d caught a break, La Salle was slyly investigating which school she attended.
 He was waiting for her outside the building the next afternoon.
 There had been a change of plans.
 Sally must accompany him to Atlantic City, on orders of the government.
 She must tell her parents that he’s the father of a school friend and that he’s invited her to accompany their family on a beach vacation.

 What Horner’s mother couldn’t have known was that she was sending her daughter on “vacation” with a 50-year-old mechanic with a rampant pedophilia problem.
 He’d been released from prison only six months prior to taking Sally.
 His rap sheet of crimes included statutory rape and enticing a minor.

 Thus began the two-year long kidnapping and serial molestation of 11-year-old Sally Horner.
-La Salle took her across the country, even enrolling her into school while telling the staff he was her daughter.
-It wasn’t until they landed in San Jose, Calif. that a neighbor noticed something was “off” with the girl.
+La Salle took her across the country, even enrolling her into school while telling the staff that she was his daughter.
+It wasn’t until they landed in San Jose, California that a neighbor noticed something was “off” with the girl.

 La Salle was arrested and charged under the Mann Act of 1910; a law against human trafficking.
 During the trial, he was still maintaining that he was Horner’s father.
 The girl had to provide a statement to the contrary.

 She stated that though her real father died when she was six, she still remembered him – and he was not this man.
 La Salle was found guilty and sentenced to 30 to 35 years at Trenton State Prison in New Jersey.

 Rocco Palese, the judge in the case, said at the sentencing, “Mothers throughout the country will give a sigh of relief to know that a man of this type is safely in prison.”